 To date, 20-30 of these transitional shelters have been built.
 Interestingly, although called transitional shelters, these houses are actually hardy and are in fact permanent homes for the families.

 One inspiring person who contributed is Ricky.
 He is in charge of the construction of the transitional shelters and participates in the rehabilitation of the community.
 Ricky is not a resident of Mayorga.
 He is a survivor of the cyclone disaster in Quezon Province in 2004.
-He sees himself walking with the people of Mayorga in their most difficult times just as God had walked with him through his.
+He sees himself walking with the people of Mayorga in their most difficult times.

 Apart from people like Ricky, the mayor and vice-mayor of Mayorga gave their support by ensuring security for the work to be done, offered food and their homes to missionaries.
-In a speech delivered at the start of the rebuilding, the Mayor had one message for all – that each one is to return to God.
-And it is together with God and multi-sectoral partnerships such as with Operation Compassion, Please Pass the Bread and Care Channels that the community will stand up again.
+In a speech delivered at the start of the rebuilding, the Mayor had one message for all – that each one is be strong and have faith.
+And it is together with the multi-sectoral partnerships such as with Operation Compassion, Please Pass the Bread and Care Channels that the community will stand up again.

 Care Channels has the funds to build 200 houses with the intention to build 500 houses.
 Twenty to thirty houses have already been built.
 Rebuilding work has taken a brief break to review costs and to arrange for funds to be allocated.
 Work will start again soon.